-lcon Description 0- License Manager - Use to manage software licenses on the device.
-Phone - Use to dial a phone number when used with some Voice over IP (VoIP) clients (VoIP telephony ready only).
-WAN devices only.
-RX RxLogger - Use to diagnose device and app issues. \$ Settings - Use to configure the device.
-(3) StageNow - Allows the device to stage a device for initial use by initiating the deployment of settings, firmware, and software. () VoD - The Video on Device basic app provides a how-to video for proper device cleaning.
-For Video on Device licensing information, go to learning.zebra.com. Ì Worry Free Wifi Analyzer - A diagnostic intelligent app.
-Use to diagnose surrounding area and display network stats, such as coverage hole detection, or AP in the vicinity.
-Refer to the Worry Free Wi-Fi Analyzer Administrator Guide for Android.
-Zebra Bluetooth Settings - Use to configure Bluetooth logging. â Zebra Data Services - Use to enable or disable Zebra Data Services.
+lcon Description P X RxLogger - Use to diagnose device and app issues. \$ Settings - Use to configure the device.
+2 StageNow - Allows the device to stage a device for initial use by initiating the deployment of settings, firmware, and software.
+[0] VoD - The Video on Device basic app provides a how-to video for proper device cleaning.
+For Video on Device licensing information, go to learning.zebra.com.
+Zebra Data Services - Use to enable or disable Zebra Data Services.
 Some options are set by the system administrator.